igoru5/google-project/readme.md

 Odin Project HTML Assignment - Igor Soares

-All images, logos and rights reserved to Google.

 This project was created in order to practice HTML, CSS, GoogleDev tools, Ubuntu terminal usage and Github publishing.
 This is not meant to be anything extremely serious - just a little fun with learning. :)